naoki0xff/dotfiles/nix-darwin/README.md

 ## ABOUT

 This README will give an instruction of how to setup nix(nixpkgs) with your environment.

-Since nixpkg's availability are not always the same with your working environment (i.e. linux openssl-devel vs darwin libssl), this configuration is not meant to dynamically change its behavior based on building platform.
+This repository aims to deploy desired packages and its configuration just for Mac OS.
+You need to well translate each settings when you want to do the same with other platforms.

 ## HOW TO CONFIGURE YOUR NIX ENVIRONMENT